thinkinglabs/citcon-europe-2019-ghent/README.md

 - [Waffles](https://en.wikipedia.org/wiki/Waffle)
 - Beer (obviously)

+Where to have Waterzooi?

+- ['t Vosken](https://www.tvosken.be/en/) at St-Baafsplein in between the Belfry and Sint-Baafs Cathedral.
+- [Fait Divers](http://faits-divers.be/) at Korenmarkt.
+I once eaten Waterzooi there, 10 years ago.
+It was really good.
+But I see the reviews online are not that great.
+In addition, Korenmarkt is a tourist trap.

 ## Accomodations

 The [site of the The Lonely Planet](https://www.lonelyplanet.com/belgium/flanders/ghent/hotels/best-places-to-stay-in-ghent?filters%5Bproperty_type_group%5D%5Bbudget_hotel%5D=true) references lots of hotels in Ghent of different categories.